PX4/PX4-user_guide/en/gps_compass/rtk_gps_gem1305.md

 ![Rover module and pixhawk big picture connections](../../assets/hardware/gps/datagnss_gem1305/rover_gnss_setup.png)

-The diagram below shows how you might connect to the `GPS` port on the Pixawk 2.4.8 flight controller.
+The diagram below shows how you might connect to the `GPS` port on the Pixawk 6 flight controller.
-The same connection approach might be used on a more recent flight controller.

 ::: warning
 Pixawk 2.4.8 is a clone of a very old Pixhawk series design.